14 Danger Zone

 Even if we can deem a variable ‘important’, this doesn’t imply a causal relationship, and it doesn’t mean that the variable is the best of the features you have.
 In addition, other metrics, which might be just as valid, may provide a different rank ordering of importance.

 What’s more, just because an importance metric may deem a feature as not important, that doesn’t mean it has no effect on the target.
-It may be that the feature is correlated with other features that are more important, and so the importance metric is just reflecting that.
+It may be that the feature is correlated with other features that are more important, and so the metric is just reflecting that.
 It may also just mean that the importance metric is not well suited to assessing that particular feature’s contribution.

-The reality is that multiple valid measures of importance can come to different conclusions about the relative importance of a feature, even within the same model setting.
+As we have seen (Section 5.9), the reality is that multiple valid measures of importance can come to different conclusions about the relative importance of a feature, even within the same model setting.
 One should be very cautious in how they interpret these.

 14.3.5 Other common pitfalls